-As your travel grant does not cover applicable taxes and fees en route (such as airport tax, local sales, tax, etc.), these expenses are your responsibility.
+Please further note that your travel grant does not cover applicable taxes and fees en route (such as airport tax, local sales tax, etc.), and they will be your responsibility.

-Tokyo Tech's offices, including the International Student Exchange Division, will be closed from August 11 to 15.
-If you have any questions regarding your air ticket, make sure to contact us as soon as possible, before August 9 at the latest.
+Tokyo Tech's administrative offices, including the International Student Exchange Division, will be closed from August 11 to 15.
+If you have any questions regarding your air ticket, make sure to contact us before August 9.

-Tokyo Tech has limited housing for international students.
-Although we cannot guarantee rooms for all students, you are automatically in line as a candidate for a dormitory room.
-Should you be selected to live in university housing, you will be notified by Tokyo Tech's Student Support Division by the end of August via email.
+Tokyo Tech offers off-campus dormitories to newly arrived international students.
+Although rooms cannot be guaranteed for all students, you are automatically in line as a candidate for dormitory accommodation.
+Should you be selected to live in university housing, you will be notified by Tokyo Tech’s Student Support Division in July via email.
 The maximum period of residence is one year.

 If you are bringing your family to Japan, you need to arrange accommodation by yourself.
-We recommend that you first come alone and secure suitable accommodations before inviting them to join you.
-It may take some time to secure proper accommodations for a family.
+It is recommended that you first come alone and secure suitable accommodations before inviting family members to join you, as it may take some time to secure accommodations for a family.

-If you have any urgent questions about housing, please contact the Student Support Division: email@example.com In the email, please include your name and the name of your intended program at Tokyo Tech and state you are a MEXT Scholarship Student.
+If you have any urgent questions about housing, please contact the Student Support Division at email@example.com .
+In the email, please include your name and the name of your intended program at Tokyo Tech, and state you are a MEXT Scholarship Student.

 Your first stipend from MEXT will be transferred to your Japanese postal savings account in the middle of November at the earliest.
-Therefore, we suggest that you bring ￥150,000 - ￥200,000 to cover your various expenses during your first 6 - 8 weeks in Japan.
+Therefore, it is suggested that you bring at least 150,000 JPY to cover various expenses during your first 6 to 8 weeks in Japan.